mysterious-coding/base_entranced/README.md

 * Fixed a bug on the last objective of Desert caused by delivering parts within 1 second of each other.
 * Fixed poor performance of force sight causing players to randomly disappear and reappear.
 * Improved health bar precision.
+* Fixed not regenerating force after force jumping into a vehicle.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Since base_entranced was originally based on base_enhanced, and they are both open source, they share a number of features.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.